Funding children’s palliative care

 Together for Short Lives wants to see a fair and transparent funding system which delivers for children and families - and secures sustainable and consistent funding for those providing palliative care, including children’s hospices.

 Currently, statutory funding for children's palliative care is patchy and inconsistent.
+In 2015, a survey carried out by Together for Short Lives and Hospice UK found that statutory funding for children's and adult hospices was fragile, unfair and unsustainable.
 The relatively small population of children with life-limiting conditions acts as a barrier for commissioners to ensure that holistic children's palliative care is commissioned effectively in local areas.
 In England, a more integrated commissioning approach is needed from CCGs, NHS England and local authorities.

 For children’s hospice services, the annual NHS England grant of £11 million provides a vital lifeline.
 The coalition government committed to continuing the grant in the 2010 coalition agreement.
 It also committed to introducing a new per-patient funding system for hospices and other providers of palliative care so that support can be provided to children and adults in the setting of their choice.